eliiks/AutoRunMap/README.md

 # AutoRunMap
-AutoRunMap is a mapping application for the AutoRun project, allowing users to draw and export running routes in GeoJSON format.
+AutoRunMap is a mapping application for the AutoRun project, allowing users to draw and export running routes in GeoJSON format.\
+**This application is currently under development and subject to future changes.**

 ## How to Access the Map
 To use the map, first launch the server with the following command: